TypeRocket/typerocket/README.md

 ## Install Composer Dependencies

 To install TypeRocket use [composer](https://getcomposer.org/).
-Go to your theme folder in the command line and run the composer command:
+Go to your custom theme folder, not the WordPress themes folder.
+Then in the command line and run the composer command:

 ```sh
 composer create-project --prefer-dist typerocket/typerocket